The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Skoda's Karoq is targeted right into the heart of the industry's fast-growing SUV 'C'-segment.
-Jonathan Crouch looks at a 2.0 TDI 150PS 4x4 version to find out what the improved version of this spacious 'Qashqai-class' Crossover has to offer.
+Jonathan Crouch looks at a 2.0 TDI 150PS 4x4 version to find out what this spacious 'Qashqai-class' Crossover has to offer.

-Skoda's Karoq is a strong contender if you're looking for a spacious five-seat 'C'-segment SUV in the 'Qashqai-sized' crossver class. in this updated form, it gets a smarter look and more equipment, plus as before, benefits from all the latest Volkswagen Group technology, including a hi-tech MQB chassis and cutting-edge safety and infotainment features.
+Skoda's Karoq is a strong contender if you're looking for a spacious five-seat 'C'-segment SUV in the 'Qashqai-sized' crossver class. in this current form, it benefits from all the latest Volkswagen Group technology, including a stiff MQB chassis and cutting-edge safety and infotainment features.
 In theory then, there's everything you might want from a modern family-sized Crossover of this kind.
 Here, we look at the 2.0 TDI 150PS 4x4 version to find out if that's so.

 Backgroundword count: 153